 I live in the Northern Highlands of Scotland, about 35 miles north of Inverness, on a latitude more northerly than Moscow (which often surprises people).

-This is one of Europe’s least populated areas, and is a geographically diverse region encompassing mountains, hills, pockets of ancient woodland, large modern forestry plantations, wetlands, Sites of Special Scientific Interest, castles and crofts, brochs and cairns, a complex coastline (high cliffs, sandy beaches, large estuaries, sea lochs and firths), vast wildernesses, isolated communities, small towns of a few thousand people; as well as large sporting estates, farms, some small industry, and a growing tourism sector.
+This is one of Europe’s least populated areas, and is a geographically diverse region encompassing mountains, hills, pockets of ancient woodland, large modern forestry plantations, wetlands, Sites of Special Scientific Interest, castles and crofts, brochs and cairns, a complex coastline (high cliffs, sandy beaches, large estuaries, sea lochs and firths), vast wildernesses, isolated communities, small towns of a few thousand people; as well as large sporting estates, farms, fishing, some small industry, and a growing tourism sector.

 I was born in the South West of England, but moved here over 20 years ago, and have now lived in the Highlands for most of my adult life.
 Initially I came here with my husband as volunteers, travelling in our old 1960s VW split screen camper van, but we loved the lifestyle and decided we wanted to bring-up our family here.
 Our (now) teens have known no other life and find the idea of living in a city a bit baffling!